StryKaizer/NodeMCU-Somfy/README.md

     http://<ip>/?name=yourfirstdevice&command=REMOVE

-Send somfy commands to existing device.
+Send commands to existing somfy device.

     http://<ip>/?name=window1&command=UP
     http://<ip>/?name=window1&command=DOWN
     http://<ip>/?name=window1&command=STOP
     http://<ip>/?name=window1&command=PROGRAM

+## Tip for homekit users

+You can use this setup together with a homebridge server and the homebridge-blinds plugin to control your SOMFY devices with homekit and siri.